nmb007/vagrant-lamp/README.md

    and then take a tea break because it will take a while to setup for the first time :)

+6. You can accesss your web url e.g. http://project.dev/ in your browser.

 **Default MySQL Password**

     Username: root